AminatP/JS_Algorithms_and_DataStructures/Sorting_Algorithms/readme.md

 ## _Insertion Sort_

-In insertion sort while iterating through an input each element is beibg compared and **inserted** in to the right spot at the left(sorted) half of the array.
+In insertion sort while iterating through an input array each element is being compared and **inserted** to the right spot at the left(sorted) half of an array.
 Builds up the sort by gradually creating a larger left half which is always sorted.